CraftAcademyLabs/coach-guides/miscellaneous/assessments/rps_challenge.md

 # Rock - Paper - Scissors

+**Note: This is a simulation of a work interview.
+Please act accordingly.**

 In order to assess your coding skills, we want you to accept an programming challenge as part of the hiring process.
 Your challenge is to build a Rock, Paper, Scissors game.

 ![](./assets/rock_paper_scissors.png)